sebastus/AzureFunctionDeployment/README.md

 ## Settings

 * AppName                     - this is the name of the function app.
 In the Azure Portal, this is the name that will appear in the list of resources.
 * repoURL                     - this is the URL of the repo that contains the function app source.
    Example: ```https://github.com/sebastus/AzureFunctionForSplunkVS```
 * repoBranch                  - this is the name of the branch containing the code you want to deploy.
    Example: ```master```
 * eventHubConnectionString    - this is the SAS-enabled connection string to your event hub namespace policy.
-   Here's an example: ```Endpoint=sb://yournamespace.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=yourkey```
+   Example: ```Endpoint=sb://yournamespace.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=yourkey```
    See screenshots of how to get this value below.
 * inputHubNameActivityLogs    - name of the hub (within the hub namespace) that receives Activity Log events
    Example: ```insights-operational-logs```
    (at present, this is the correct value.
 It becomes configurable in future.)
 * inputHubNameDiagnosticsLogs - name of the hub that receives your diagnostic log events.
 You decide this name and configure Azure accordingly.
    Example: ```insights-logs-diagnostics```
 * splunkAddress               - HEC "send to" address.
    Here's an example: ```https://YourSplunkCloudorSplunkEnterpriseAddress.cloud.splunk.com:8088/services/collector/event```
 * splunkToken                 - HEC token, issued by Splunk Cloud, Splunk Enterprise UI.
 * outputBinding               - "hec".
 There may be other output bindings in future.